Shrubs

 (Hamamelis virginiana) Native and Deer Resistant

 Common understory shrub that offers sweetly scented yellow flowers at an unexpected time of the year: October! (see picture at top, above).
-Lustrous, waxy leaves (middle picture above) look great over summer months and consistently display golden yellow fall color in the Madison area (also pictured above, at bottom).
+Witchhazel also begin flowering at a relatively young age, typically just six years after seeds are sown, so our shrubs can be expected to flower several years after planting.
+Lustrous, waxy leaves (middle picture above) look great over summer months and consistently display golden yellow fall color in the Madison area (also pictured above, at lower middle).
 Artistically crooked branching creates four season architectural impact.
 Easy to grow in sun or shade.
 Bark is used for manufacture of the common medicinal.
-Reaches 10-15 ft. high and wide.
+Reaches 10-15 ft. high and wide and is known to be long-lived (for a shrub) reaching up to 50 years old.

 Note: witchhazel have perfect flowers, meaning that only one plant is necessary for full floral effect.